Shubhgole/two-tier-flask-app/README.md

 - Be cautious when executing SQL queries directly.
 Validate and sanitize user inputs to prevent vulnerabilities like SQL injection.

-- If you encounter issues, check Docker logs and error messages for troubleshooting.....
+- If you encounter issues, check Docker logs and error messages for troubleshooting........